(We would like

 process as a divided, ignorant being, preventing him from fulfilling his

 deepest aspirations in life.
 It is also an exposition of how Man can evolve

 in consciousness, shed his essential Ignorance, overcome his divided nature,

-and fulfill his spiritual destiny by bringing the spirit to life, ushering
+and fulfill his spiritual destiny by bringing the spirit into life, ushering

 in a new stage of human evolution.
 Along the way, we are introduced to

-Supermind, which is the power that rendered a universe of forms from a
+Supermind, which he explains is the power that rendered a universe of forms from a

 Divine Source.
 It is also the means of our ascent so that we can fulfill our